Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Many couples want to take a holiday or have weekends away before the baby is born.
 'Babymoons' have become very popular, especially for first time parents.
 However as a general rule, pregnancy is not considered a great time for travelling.
-To put your life on hold though for nine months is impossible and it is likely you will want to take holidays and have weekends away within this time.
-However, it is generally recommended that pregnant women do not travel to tropical areas within developing countries and to try and limit any travel within the last six weeks of their pregnancy.
+You must consult your doctor before you travel, especially if your pregnancy is considered high risk, or you have experienced complications.
+It is generally recommended that pregnant women do not travel to tropical areas within developing countries and to try and limit any travel within the last six weeks of their pregnancy.

 Travel insurance is a sound idea if travelling outside of New Zealand.
 The cost of medical care in some countries is prohibitive and in the case of premature labour and delivery, unexpected hospitalisation fees can extend to thousands of dollars.

 The best time to travel is usually within the second trimester of pregnancy.
 Early nausea has usually settled by then and most women are still reasonably comfortable with regard to their size.
 The baby isn’t so close to being due that enjoying a holiday is out of the question and your belly will still be reasonably contained.

 Where possible, plan your travel arrangements to allow for frequent breaks.
 Being able to get up and move around, access a toilet easily and do some stretching will make the extra time getting to your destination worthwhile.
 Sitting still for hours on end and having restricted movements will not only be uncomfortable but is not recommended.
 Generally, a couple of hours is sufficient time for a pregnant woman to be sitting in one position before she needs to get up and move around.